AwaNoodle/DevOps-CodeAssignment/README.md

 DevOps CodeAssignment
 =====================

-This repository contains a sample MVC4 application that we would use to access how would you approach building and deploying a .NET web application in continuous integration environment.
+This repository contains a sample MVC4 application that we would use to assess how you approach build and deploy steps for a .NET web application in continuous integration environment.

 What is needed to run the application?
 =====================================